 With a slew of original Marvel shows slated to be launched on Disney+, it will more sense for the latter to hold all the cards and not share them with another video streaming platform.

 Jessica Jones is currently going to be filming and launching its third season on Netflix but as of this announcement, the show will end after its current run.
 Jessica Jones star Krysten Ritter took to Instagram to say, “The final season of #JessicaJones is coming later this year and I am proud of how we complete JJ’s journey,” she wrote.
 “I can’t wait for you all to see it.”

 But there is not much cause to rejoice because the chances of these characters making a quick comeback to Disney+ is quite difficult.
 Variety reported in 2018 that Netflix’s deal with Marvel was structured in a manner that no non-Netflix property can host these characters for upto two years of their cancellation by the streaming-giant.

 If you paid attention, Netflix also decided to host one original DC programme ‘Titans’ in 2018 which received immense critical acclaim, contrary to its predecessors.
-Even though DC had launched other shows on its video streaming mobile application, they have chosen to keep their options open at the moment.
+Even though DC had launched other shows on its video streaming mobile a

 Click Here for More Entertainment Articles